-- Level 1 observable inputs such as quoted prices in active markets; - Level 2 inputs, other than the quoted market prices in active markets, which are observable, either directly and/or indirectly; and - Level 3 one or more of the significant inputs is not based on observable market data exists.
+• Level 1 - observable inputs such as quoted prices in active markets;

+• Level 2 - inputs, other than the quoted market prices in active markets, which are observable, either directly and/or indirectly; and

+• Level 3 - one or more of the significant inputs is not based on observable market data exists.

-The fair values of the derivative contracts used for risk management as shown in the statements of financial position as at December 31, 2019 and December 2018 were measured using level 2 observable inputs, including quoted prices received from financial institutions based on published forward price curves as at the measurement date, using the remaining contracted oil and natural gas volumes.
+The fair values of the derivative contracts used for risk management as at December 31, 2020 and December 2019 were measured using level 2 observable inputs, including quoted prices received from financial institutions based on published forward price curves as at the measurement date, using the remaining contracted oil and natural gas volumes.

-During the years ended December 31, 2019 and December 31, 2018, there were no transfers between level 1, level 2 and level 3 classified assets and liabilities.
+During the years ended December 31, 2020 and December 31, 2019, there were no transfers between level 1, level 2 and level 3 classified assets and liabilities.